Dan Bartlett: Post-resignation controversies

 At the end of 2007, during an interview after having left the White House, Bartlett implied some conservative bloggers, such as Hugh Hewitt, were unfiltered mouthpieces for the GOP and the Bush White House.I mean, talk about a direct IV into the vein of your support.
 It's a very efficient way to communicate.
 They regurgitate exactly and put up on their blogs what you said to them.
 It is something that we've cultivated and have really tried to put quite a bit of focus on.In May 2008, Bartlett appeared on various media outlets casting aspersions on the contentions raised by Scott McClellan in his book What Happened that the administration had repeatedly "shaded the truth" in connection with justifying the Iraq War, and describing the role that various administration officials played in the Valerie Plame leak case.
 In a May 2008 telephone interview with CNN, Bartlett "asserted that McClellan did not play a major role in key events, noting that the former aide was serving as deputy press secretary for domestic issues during the run-up to the war in Iraq, raising questions about how McClellan could claim the President used 'propaganda' to sell the war."

 Consulting

 On October 28, 2007, Public Strategies, Inc., a business advisory firm, announced they had hired Bartlett as a senior strategist.
 In March 2009, Bartlett was named president and CEO of Public Strategies.

 Academia

 In January 2009, Bartlett was named an adjunct faculty member at the Lyndon B. Johnson School of Public Affairs at the University of Texas at Austin, at which he taught a seminar on media and politics.

-Walmart (2013 - present)
+Walmart (2013–present)

 In May 2013, Walmart announced that Bartlett would become the company's new executive vice president of corporate affairs in late June.
 He has held this position for just over a decade, and has written numerous articles regarding Walmart and his career.

 Personal life

 In 2000, Bartlett married Allyson Elizabeth Sikes (born 1975).
-The couple has four sons Jake, Sutton, Whit, Wynn Bartlett, They reside in Austin, Texas.
+The couple has four sons Jake, Sutton, Whit, and Wynn Bartlett, They reside in Austin, Texas.